 We will be seeking shareholders' approval to renew the powers to allot shares, buy back shares and sell shares from treasury at the Annual General Meeting.
+The resolutions are explained on pages 25 to 27 in the Report of the Directors.

-Alternative Investment Fund Managers Directive ("AIFMD)
+Alternative Investment Fund Managers Directive ("AIFMD")